top of page

 What about shock or e-collars?
 Electronic, shock, bark and prong collars are not allowed.
 All dogs must be well socialized and within verbal control of their owner.
 Muzzles are also not allowed.

 Can I come without a dog?
 Our space is designed for owners to exercise their dog(s) in a controlled environment.
 We welcome guests without dogs if you're here for a drink, however, please remember to respect all Dogwood rules.

 Does the staff watch out for my dog?
-While we are here to help with situations that may be escalating or behaviors that may need addressing we are not here to manage dogs.
-Everyone owner is responsible for watching for safe play, cleaning up all pee, poop or marking and keeping barking to a minimum.
-If your dog is displaying any signs of aggression or escalating behaviors we may ask you to take a time out or leave.
+Crew members are available to help with situations that may be escalating or behaviors that may need addressing, however, we do not manage the dogs.
+Each owner is responsible for watching their own dog for safe play, cleaning up messes or markings and keeping barking to a minimum.
+If your dog is displaying any signs of aggression or escalating behaviors, we may ask you to take a time out or leave.
 If you notice concerning behaviors going unchecked, please notify a crew member.

 Can I bring my puppy?
 As long they are 4 months old and have all the required vaccinations.

 Can I bring my new rescue or foster pup?
-We recommend waiting at least 3 months to bring your rescue dog to dog parks.
-Bonding, creating trust and understanding your dog is crucial with new rescue dogs.
-We require all dogs to be under voice control and owners to be able to control their dogs behaviors in social settings.
+We recommend waiting at least 3 months to bring your rescue dog to dog parks to allow time for bonding, trust building and to gain a greater understanding of your dog.
+Owners must be able to manage their dog's behaviors and demonstrate full control in social settings.
 Foster dogs should not be brought to Dogwood.

 What are the play park rules?
 Click here.

 Do you have a small dog area?
 We have a 2000+ sqft "gentle dog area" for small dogs and large dogs that are super gentle.